Design of Future Everyday Interactive Things

 - Design-driven HCI Research:

 So far, methodologies and theories for user-centered design (e.g., Affordances and Conventions, Cultural Probes and Research through Design) have received attention in design studies.
 On the other hand, the design concepts and products in design research have mostly resulted in suggestions and directions or concepts.
 In particular, design cases implemented in the computer science-driven HCI field have received more attention and become notable interaction design cases in the area of design and HCI research.
 Even though those cases are recognized as typical interaction designs, a few cases were progressively developed by using conventional design methodologies or by the active contributions of designers in those studies.
 That is, the development of design cases in design and HCI studies is divided and actually designed prototypes and products tend to depend more on individual studies from CS researchers who could implement novel technologies, rather than from design researchers who should design and develop more cases.
 As the phenomenon of estrangement is occurring between design-driven and technology-driven HCI studies, we aim to make design studies in order to produce and complete more products than or with engineers in the HCI field, and to present design cases that can receive high attention.
 In addition, we aim to improve on the existing design research trends and present solutions by applying and transforming new technologies, as well as implementing concepts into highly finished prototypes.

 - Collaboration with Engineers:

 We aim to create final product designs in systematic ways by collaborating and communicating with engineers in the early stages of the design process, in order to derive and develop creative initial design cases.
-Prior to collaborating, we will endeavor to understand the technologies, implement their concepts and show them to engineers.
-The concepts and prototypes from our lab will be a communication tool with engineers and could be means for designers and engineers to understand and respect each other’s roles when driving the concept prototypes until completion.
+Prior to collaborating, we will endeavor to understand the technologies, implement their concepts, and show them to engineers.
+The concepts and prototypes from our lab will be a communication tool with engineers and could mean for designers and engineers to understand and respect each other’s roles when driving the concept prototypes until completion.

 - Design Research to Practice: